ISSUIUC/BAGEL-Software/README.md

 # Bluetooth Switch Board Software

-Here's the epic location for the software for our Bluetooth Switch Board!
+Here's the epic GitHub Repo for the software for our Bluetooth Switch Board!